jwzhou1/Analyzing-the-Red-black-tree/README.md

 Similarly, I performed an analysis where the last added nodes were set at 30000 because the process of counting swaps took more than 1 minute to complete.
 The chart below represents the number of black nodes in the Red-Black tree.
 The X-axis represents the total nodes in a Red-Black tree, and the Y-axis represents the corresponding number of black nodes.

 <img src="images/CountBlackNodes.png" alt="CountBlackNodes"/>

+I am using Python for above the analysis.
+One of the main factors affecting the analysis is Python's lack of direct control over memory management.
+In Python, objects are automatically managed by the interpreter's garbage collector, which introduces overhead and makes it challenging to precisely track memory allocations and deallocations during tree operations.
+This can lead to difficulty in accurately counting the number of swaps, especially when dealing with a large number of nodes in the tree.

+Moreover, Python's inherent bias towards ease of use and developer productivity may lead to higher-level abstractions in data structure implementations.
+While this is beneficial for writing concise and readable code, it might obscure the low-level details necessary for counting swaps accurately.
+For instance, certain Python libraries or data structure implementations might abstract away the specific swap operations, making it more challenging to analyze the exact number of swaps performed during Red-Black Tree operations.

+Another limitation that could impact the analysis is Python's performance relative to lower-level languages like C or C++.
+Python's interpreted nature and dynamic typing can introduce additional overhead during operations, making the Red-Black Tree implementation potentially slower than one written in a lower-level language.
+This performance difference could affect the actual number of swaps observed during execution, as Python's interpreter overhead might lead to more frequent memory reallocations or internal reordering of nodes.

+Despite these limitations, Python's ease of use and extensive libraries make it a popular choice for rapid prototyping and algorithm development.
+While analyzing the number of swaps in a Red-Black Tree implementation might be slightly influenced by Python's limitations, the insights gained from such analysis can still be valuable for understanding the overall performance and behavior of the data structure in the context of Python.
+Additionally, when precise control over memory and performance is critical, developers might consider optimizing critical sections of the code using native extensions or by leveraging Python's C API to interface with lower-level languages for specific performance-critical portions of the algorithm.

 ## Application